 Freezing Pre-Packed Deli Meat:

-If you are still worried about freezer burn, place the packages in a freezer-safe container, plastic bag, or wrap them in aluminum foil.
-Mark the packages with the date you stored your meat, which will help you keep track of expiry dates.
+- Extra Cautionary Step: If concerned, place the packages in a freezer-safe container, plastic bag, or wrap them in aluminum foil.

 Freezing Unpacked Lunch Meats: